|

 AutomateIt is in daily use at numerous firms.
 Although it's been a while since the last update, all the key features planned for the 1.0 release are working well and no bugs have been uncovered in months.
 Upcoming plans include adding support for the FreeBSD package format and providing a more generalized way to specify external programs invoked by drivers, e.g., "ruby1.8" vs. "ruby".

-Pragmaticraft co-sponsors Ruby and OSS Evening Social
+Pragmaticraft sponsors Ruby and OSS Evening Social

 February 22, 2008

-Pragmaticraft, the company behind AutomateIt, helped organize and co-sponsor the Portland Ruby Brigade's "Ruby and OSS Evening Social".
+Pragmaticraft, the company behind AutomateIt, helped organize and sponsor the Portland Ruby Brigade's "Ruby and OSS Evening Social".
 The event featured Yukihiro "Matz" Matsumoto, the creator of Ruby; members of Japanese, Oregon-based organizations that use and contribute to Ruby and open source; and over 50 members of the Portland Ruby Brigade ( details).

 AutomateIt manages packages with Perl's CPAN, PHP's PEAR and PECL, and others